frankmorgner/vsmartcard/npa/doc/README.rst

 .. include:: autotools.rst

-The nPA smart card library has the following dependencies:
+The nPA Smart Card Library has the following dependencies:

 - OpenSC_
 - OpenSSL with OpenPACE_